Frequently Asked Questions

 What makes SBTR special?

-Everything we share with our readers is editorial and based on the first hand experiences of our teams when they travel, visit a destination, stay at a luxury property, try a product, dine at a restaurant, have a spa treatment (someone has to do it!), etc. Our articles are based on actual experiences.
+Everything we share with our readers is editorial and based on the first hand experiences of our teams when they travel, visit a destination, stay at a luxury property, try a product, dine at a restaurant, have a spa treatment (someone has to do it!), etc. Our articles are based on actual experiences, emphasizing the aspects they liked most.
 Our teams do not write based on site inspections and third party photos as many articles you find elsewhere.
-Most people we have asked prefer to read about luxury travel places and voyages based on the real experiences of our team members including what they did, ate, saw and liked.
+Most people we have asked prefer to read about luxury travel places and voyages based on the real trips of our team members including what they did, ate, saw and liked.

 All our content is editorial except for ads which are clearly marked and distinctive.